manufont/redux-full-socket/README.md

 # redux-full-socket

-An experimental full stack using redux and websockets.
+An experimental client-server webapp structure using redux and websockets.

 The purpose of this project is to extends redux life cycle outside the client with websockets, by providing an API to its dispached actions.